Products

 Fortunately, there’s an alternative that allows you to leverage your customer, data, and deep industry knowledge, without taking on unrealistic financial challenges or untenable risk.

-Leveraging Fintech and Collaborative Opportunities
+Leveraging Fintech Partnerships

 Fortunately, you don’t have to do it alone.
 By partnering with fintech firms that specialize in connecting businesses to capital through technology, vertical ISVs can make the most of their deep industry knowledge and data to serve their customers even better.

-It can also greatly reduce your risks, allowing you to benefit from increased revenue and deeper customer relationships without carrying loans on your balance sheet.
-Team up with a partner allows for operational efficiency, technology-driven underwriting, compliance and regulatory solutions, for a turnkey embedded financing product.
+The right partner allows for operational efficiency, technology-driven underwriting, compliance and regulatory solutions, for a turnkey embedded financing product.

-In-house vs. partnering with Pipe
+In-house vs. Partnering with Pipe

 Here’s a simple, side-by-side comparison of building your own capital product in-house vs partnering with a fintech capital expert like Pipe.